 2. There were several outstanding performances on Saturday and it would a shame not to start with the play of Mathew Barzal.
 The Islanders’ rookie has been phenomenal and displayed every ounce of the skill that he had against the New York Rangers.
 The five-point effort was Barzals’ second of the season and just the ninth to occur this year in the entire NHL.

-His two five-point games also put Barzal in pretty historic company, becoming just the second Islander rookie to accomplish the feat.
+His two five-point games also put Barzal in some pretty historic company, becoming just the second Islander rookie to accomplish the feat.
 The other player is Islanders’ legend, Bryan Trottier.

 “It was a great team effort honestly,” Barzal said about the afternoon.
 “Beau comes in, works hard, wins all his battles and Ebs you know, making skill plays.
 A little water bug up there so, just one of those nights where everything kind of finds its way into the back of the net.”